Skalefou/RPGFault/README.md

 ### How can I help ?
 You can try t find bug aand report them to us.

-If you know how to code, you can also do some push request if you can improve the game in some ways
+If you know how to code, you can also do some push request if you can improve the game in some ways.